rafi0x/two-factor-authenticator/README.md

 ## Two-factor authentication

-_An api for generate two-factor authentication code and verify._
+_An API for generate two-factor authentication code and verify._

 ### Features: